Kesstrif art Hyns an Stenoryon rag fleghes

 To enter the competition complete the following steps:

 - Download and print out the template for the waymarker.
 (Please open the document for editing to allow the template to align properly.)
+Or, if you cannot download the template create your own - you need to draw a circle and include an arrow in the middle.

 - Create your artistic design within the circle template.
 This is the same size that the plaques themselves will be.
 You can use pens, pencils, paint or other artistic methods to create your design (but please don’t use photographs!).